MVSS CONSTITUTION AND BYLAWS

 - Application forms for candidate membership shall be available to Vascular Surgery Program Directors and shall be provided by the Secretary and available on the Society website.
 Completed application forms signed by the proposed Candidate and the proposed Candidate’s Vascular Surgery Fellowship or General Surgery Program Director shall be delivered to the Secretary.
 Completed applications shall be reviewed by the Membership Committee, which has the right to accept or reject any application for inclusion in the Society.
 Once approved by the Membership Committee, applicants will be members of the Candidate Group so that they may be invited to the Annual Meeting.
 A member of the Candidate Group achieving certification in Vascular Surgery will be asked to become an Active Member.
 The consideration for Active Membership shall be submitted to the Secretary.
 The member of the Candidate Group may then become an Active Member of the Society after approval of the Membership Committee and the Council.

 - Application forms for active membership or membership in the Associate Group shall be provided by the Secretary.
 Completed application forms signed by the applicant, one sponsor and one endorser shall be delivered to the Secretary.
 Sponsors and endorsers shall be active members of the Society.
 Completed applications shall be reviewed by the Membership Committee , which has the right to accept or reject any application for membership in the Society.
 An applicant may then become a member of the Society or the Associate Group after approval of the Membership Committee and the Council.
-Names of applicants recommended for membership by the Council shall be submitted to the membership at the annual assembly.

 - Medical Student Candidate membership may be granted to Medical Students who are currently students from the Medical schools belonging to the MVSS geographic location.
 The term of Medical Student Candidate Membership shall be limited to the duration of Medical School attendance.
 Upon Graduation from Medical School you, individual may be eligible to continue as a Candidate Member with enrollment in an accredited Vascular Surgery/General Surgery training program in the United States.
 Medical Student Candidate Membership shall be approved through administrative action, or by the recommendation of the Membership Committee after determining that an applicant has satisfied the applicable requirements.
 Medical Student Candidate Members are not permitted to vote at MVSS business meetings, hold elected office or serve on councils or committees.
 Medical Student Candidate Members are not subject to assessment for dues.